 What I remember most from my days in the Khalwa, are the whips on my back and the sweet taste of sugarcane.

-700 years ago, there were two religious pilots competing for the controlling of Sudan.
-One of them, the Maliki's scholar who rejects the presence of boys in mosques, and the other one, the elders "Shikhs" of Sufism.
+700 years ago, there were two religious pilots competing for control of Sudan.
+One of them is the Maliki's scholar who rejects the presence of boys in mosques, and the other one is the elders "Shikhs" of Sufism.

 Sufis founded the idea of the Khalwa in search of inner peace.
 They created such spaces next to mosques to remove themselves from the crowd, little did they know that such retreats would become ghosts for some kids.